kasec/pug-express-challenge/readme.md

 thats it
 you can check how it works

-mysql connection was with mysql instead postgres, because i installed before mysql
+My databse connection was with mysql instead postgres, because i installed before mysql

-> you must create .env file in source dir with follow properties
+> You must create .env file in source dir with follow properties

 ```env
 PORT=[insert port] // without [], "". just raw data.